carsonpadawon/SDDC_IaC/README.md

-# SDDC_IaC
+# Deploying and Managing your SDDC with IaC
-Deploying a VMC on AWS SDDC with Terraform and Python
+The scripts in this repo were built for the consumption of anyone interested in building an VMware Cloud on AWS Software Defined DataCenter (SDDC)